Aadi1909/musicplayer/readme.md

-  utils/utils.js    # Utility functions for the player server.js           # Express server (serves frontend and API) package.json        # Project metadata and dependencies
+  utils/utils.js    # Utility functions for the player server.js           # Express server (serves frontend and API) package.json        # Project metadata and dependencies .env                # AWS S3 configuration
 ```

 ---

 ## ⚙️ How It Works
-- The Express server serves static files from `public/` and exposes an API endpoint `/api/songs` to list available MP3 files.
+- The Express server serves static files from `public/` and exposes API endpoints for listing songs and uploading files to AWS S3.
 - The frontend fetches the song list and allows you to play them using the built-in HTML5 `<audio>` element.
 - Album art images are dynamically fetched from Pixabay API.
 - All controls and features are handled client-side for a smooth, interactive experience.